ezsystems/commerce-documentation/docs/guide/product_description/catalog.md

 Use the eContent data provider when you have a PIM system or an ERP which provides product information.
 This information can be imported quickly from the relevant system.

-The catalog can then contain more than 1 million products.
+The catalog can contain more than 1 million products.

 The products cannot be edited in the Back Office.